It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 Everybody, everybody remembers where they were the first day, the first time they heard this show.

-Yes, I'm uh I'm a lawyer out in Colorado.
+Yes, I'm a lawyer out in Colorado.

-I was uh I was in the Jag Corp for a few years, I practiced out here a number of years, and um I I share with Bo, I think people as disappointed as they are when they look this morning and see what happened, what happened is and you hit the nail right on the head.
+And I share with Bo, I think people as disappointed as they are when they look this morning and see what happened, what happened is, and you hit the nail right on the head, it's much worse than just, this decision is not just about gay marriage.

-It's where the court is taking a further step, and and Justice Scalia addressed it, where they are basically saying that I know for myself, I'll use my own perspective.
+It's where the court is taking a further step, and Justice Scalia addressed it, where they are basically saying that I know for myself, I'll use my own perspective.

-Um I'm a you know, I'm an Orthodox Catholic.
+I'm an Orthodox Catholic.

 Okay, wait, let's stop right there.

-You just admitted that you are a member of the military, former Jag Corps, you're Catholic, devout Catholic conservative, which means you're racist, sexist, bigot, homophobe.
+You just admitted that you are a member of the military, former JAG Corps.

 Exactly.